 Begin by clarifying the assessment requirements.
 Read the assignment instructions and marking criteria supplied on your course site.
-The video below explains more about writing assignments at uni.
+The video below explains more about writing assignments at university.

-If you need to develop a research topic/question, visit the Formulate a Question tab on this guide to learn how.
+If you need to develop a research topic/question, visit the Develop your research question tab on this guide to learn how.

 You’ll need a broad understanding of your topic before searching.
 Brainstorm what you already know and what you need to investigate.

 Searching for background information can build your understanding of your assignment.
-Find this through the Library Catalogue or the web (see step 6).
+Find this through the Library Collection or the web (see step 6).